electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/a6-e-tron/interior/seats/_index.md

 ---
 <!-- markdownlint-disable MD033 -->

-Each seat type have different seat materials in different colors to choose from.
-Making it possible to configure the interior just as you like it.
+The seat options are part of different interior packages that offers differt seat materials and colors.

 ## Seat functionality